ftripier/Coding-The-Matrix/matrix/Notes.md

 f(v1) = 0 and f(v2) = 0 by definition. f(v1 + v2) = 0 by L2

 THe kernel must have closure over scalar multiplication by L1, following the same logic.

+Matrix-matrix multiplication
+row r of AB = (row r of A) * B columns s of AB = A * (column s of B) entry rc of AB is the dot-product of row r of A with column c of B